jestnot/dnd-notes/content/Player Introduction/Detailed History of Kyrka.md

 ---
-title: "Recent History of Kyrka"
+title: Detailed History of Kyrka
 draft: false
 tags:
 ---
 # Age of Stability/Stagnancy (the previous age)
 For the past 600 years, the continent of Kyrka (pronounced “KEER-kah”) was governed by the royal Ekedalia family of elves in the the [[Age of Stagnancy]] (then referred to as the "Age of Stability").
 Residing in [[Dalia]], the holy city of Ekedalen, the royal family held a firm grip over the main source of freshwater on the continent and employed a feudal system to manage their land and people: